foobraco/helium/README.md

 helium
 ======

-A Scala Static Blog Generator
+A Scala Static Blog Generator made with Play Framework

+## This is not usable yet